ajaya1501/Newflight/README.md

    1. Data collection
    2. EDA
    3. Cleaning and pre prepocesing
    4. Model building and deployment

+ - Web Deployment is done on a cloud platform called render.com following is the deployment link https://flightfare.onrender.com